nashville-software-school/server-side-python-curriculum/book-1-kennels/chapters/CC_DUCK_TYPING.md

+# Supp Ch.11 If It Honks Like a Goose

-# Critters and Croquettes: Day 8
+## Critters and Croquettes: Day 8

->You bolt awake, covered in a cold sweat.
+> You bolt awake, covered in a cold sweat.
 As you sigh in relief that it was all just a dream, you realize something almost as scary: it could really happen!
 Just yesterday you were testing your code and you put an alligator in the petting zoo without a second thought.
 But alligators belong in Critter Cove, not Varmint Village.
 Right now, there's no limit to the type of animals that get placed in an attraction.
 >
->In Python, lists can contain any combination of object types.
+> In Python, lists can contain any combination of object types.
 A single list could contain an integer, a boolean, and a string.
 This means that the `animals` attribute of your attractions classes can contain **any** critter type, regardless of whether it belongs there.
 >
->You decide that you'll need to add a check to the `add_animal` method of your attractions classes to make sure a critter belongs in the attraction you're adding it to.
+> You decide that you'll need to add a check to the `add_animal` method of your attractions classes to make sure a critter belongs in the attraction you're adding it to.
 Luckily, you already have a built-in way of determining what kind of critter you're dealing with...

 ### Using Your Inherited Class Properties to Restrict Lists